FedeClaudi/Term.jl/docs/src/live/app_intro.md

 There's a lot more to apps, but for now we can start with some simple examples

 ### A first example
 We start with a simple example: an app that only shows one single widget. a `TextWidget` displaying a bit of text.
+Note that Term 2.0 is required to create live widgets.

 ```@example app
 using Term